telerik/ajax-docs/general-information/controlling-visual-appearance/how-skins-work.md

 When customizing a built-in skin, you should use the folder according to the Render Mode you will be using.

 The Render Mode-specific folders have the following structure: **[Skin Name][RenderMode]**.
-For example, **SilkLite** (for the Lightweight RenderMode) and **SilkMobile** (for the Mobile Render Mode) are the two sibling folders next to the **Silk** folder.
+For example, **SilkLite** (for the Lightweight Render Mode) and **SilkMobile** (for the Mobile Render Mode) are the two sibling folders next to the **Silk** folder.

-**Figure 2** and **Figure 3** show the basic file structure and location of a skin with its render mode-specific variations.
+**Figure 2** and **Figure 3** show the basic file structure and location of a skin with its Render Mode-specific variations.
 For brevity, only files related to RadGrid and RadEditor are shown.
-A full-blown skin will contain the full control list according to the [supported render modes]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/mobile-support/render-modes%}). **Figure 3** shows a collapsed structure of the Default skin and its render mode variations as well.
+A full-blown skin will contain the full control list according to the [supported render modes]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/mobile-support/render-modes%}). **Figure 3** shows a collapsed structure of the Default skin and its Render Mode variations as well.

 >caption Figure 2: Folder structure for Render Mode-specific skins